 Best Time to Visit

-Bahamas weather remains sunny regardless of season.
-With sea temperatures between 23°-29°, the Bahamas are considered a year-round holiday destination.
+May-Jun: After the busy spring break period, you should find it cheaper and easier to get a hotel.
+As some of the islands stop taking in touists in July, Bahamas weather remains sunny regardless of season.
+With sea temperatures between 23°C-29°C, the Bahamas are considered a year-round holiday destination.

 Hurricane season runs June to November, however some travellers prefer visiting during this time for reduced rates.